-DNA Tests Helps Conservationists Track Down Ivory Smugglers
+DNA Test Helps Conservationists Track Down Ivory Smugglers

 Conservationists have developed a new high-tech strategy to trace the cartels that smuggle much of the illegal ivory around the world — by using DNA to track ivory back to specific ports.